fluviora/ionic-conference-app/README.md

  This is my first draft ionic project in order to show my begging skills with this owesome framework do my friend Vinícius.
 I´ve just did a fork of a conference template in order devepove simple login app.

  Anyone .... fell entirely free to modify it as you wish.

+ Thank Vinícius for this vey first challenge of many coming other ones!